imankulov/deescovery/README.md

 ## Glossary

+I find it helpful to add some semantic colors to the packages and modules of the app.
+For this, I introduce the terms "domain package" and "module role."

-**Domain package** -- one of multiple top-level packages of the application that contains the business logic.
-In DDD, different domain packages would incapsulate in themselves the entire logic of [bounded contexts](https://martinfowler.com/bliki/BoundedContext.html).
+**Domain package** -- one of the multiple top-level packages of the application that contains the business logic.
+Adepts of domain-driven design would define domain packages as containers to encapsulate [bounded contexts](https://martinfowler.com/bliki/BoundedContext.html).

-**Role** -- a group of modules or packages (directories with `__init__.py` files) used for the same purpose.
-For example, files `models_users.py` and `models_groups.py` can have the "Models" role and keep your models definitions, and files `controllers_users.py` and `controller_groups.py` can have the "Controllers" role and keep the code for your controllers.
+**Module Role** -- a group of modules or packages (directories with `__init__.py` files) used for the same purpose.
+I prefer express roles with module prefixes or second-level packages.
+For example, files `models_users.py` and `models_groups.py` can have the "Models" role and keep your model definitions, and files `controllers_users.py` and `controller_groups.py` can have the "Controllers" role and keep the code for your controllers.

 ## Usage with Flask